Crispina Peres: Life

 Crispina Peres was born in c.1615, in Geba.
 She was the daughter of Isabel Pessoa and Rodrigo Peres Baltazar.
-Crispina's mother and maternal grandparents were Banhuns, born in Guinguim (now Beguingue).
+Crispina's mother and maternal grandparents were Bainuk, born in Guinguim (now Beguingue).
 Guinguim is located north of Cacheu, near the port of Buguendo, in São Domingo.

 Crispina Peres's father was Rodrigo Peres Baltazar, a native of Terceira Island and a foreign trader who did business in Guinguim.
 Rodrigo Peres Baltazar met Isabel Pessoa (Crispina Peres' mother) in Guinguim, where they got married, and later moved to Geba, where Crispina was born.
 When Crispina was a teenager, her parents moved from Geba to Cacheu.
 Later, after Crispina married, her parents moved to Farim and Crispina remained in Cacheu.
 She had a brother, Antônio Peres Baltazar.

 Around 1630-1635, Crispina Peres married Captain Francisco Nunes Dandrade, a slave trader, with whom she had three children: Rodrigo Nunes, George Nunes, and Cassila Nunes.
 In 1665, after the death of Francisco Nunes Dandrade, Crispina Peres married Jorge Gonçalves Frances, with whom she had only one daughter, Eleonor, who died as a baby.
 Jorge Gonçalves was born in Cacheu and not in Portugal.

 Jorge Gonçalves Frances was the capitão-mor (Captain-General) of Cacheu.
 Together, they had an influential position.
 Crispina Peres controlled the trade between the Portuguese and the indigenous African rulers in the region and acted as a diplomatic mediator between them through her connections.
 Crispina Peres was a successful businesswoman.
 In addition to her residence, she owned a guest house for foreigners, a ship, and several households and enslaved people.